harikrishkk/shopping-cart/README.md

 - Till now, we dealt with static contents.
 But there are async stuffs that happen.
 - useState rerenders the component.
 - API calls, network requests, timeouts, intervals, storage etc

+## UseReducer and api calls with Load more

+- Instead of useState, we did the useReducer
+- when to use what
+- So what about Context ? ( app wide state )

+## Review time

+- Find areas of improvement in the code we wrote till now.
+- Note down all the suggestions